0xAX/linux-insides/Initialization/linux-initialization-1.md

 } :text = 0x9090
 ```

-We can understand default virtual and physical addresses from the linker script.
+Besides the definition of the `.text` section, we can understand default virtual and physical addresses from the linker script.
 Note that address of the `_text` is location counter which is defined as:

 ```
 . = __START_KERNEL;
 ```

-for `x86_64`.
-We can find definition of the `__START_KERNEL` macro in the [arch/x86/include/asm/page_types.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/page_types.h):
+for the [x86_64](https://en.wikipedia.org/wiki/X86-64).
+The definition of the `__START_KERNEL` macro is located in the [arch/x86/include/asm/page_types.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/page_types.h) header file and represented by the sum of the base virtual address of the kernel mapping and physical start:

 ```C
 #define __START_KERNEL	(__START_KERNEL_map + __PHYSICAL_START)